 Sharing the story behind you and your business will help you connect with people on a more emotional level.
 This builds brand loyalty, gets people talking about you, and helps people feel more comfortable buying from you.

 Some ways to do this includes featuring some behind-the-scenes pictures on social media, writing a detailed “About Us” page, or doing interviews through media channels.
 As long as you’re honest and transparent about your business, people will relate to you.

-Sometimes, even case-studies or videos highlighting employees can leave a big impression on site visitors.
+Sometimes, even case-studies or videos highlighting employees or offering video conferencing can leave a big impression on site visitors.

 11. Simplify Your Checkout Process

 Cart abandonment is a real problem e-commerce companies face.
 It’s estimated that the typical cart abandonment rate for online businesses is between 60%-80%.
 That’s a huge number of abandons before the final sale.

 How many steps does your checkout process currently take?
 Optimize the final steps by making the experience convenient to the user.

 One way to reduce your cart abandonment rate is to make the check out process as simple, quick, and smooth as possible.
 Make each step clear to the user, autofill any boxes where possible, and leverage visual completion bars at the top of the page.

 12. Build Your Domain Authority with Outreach